CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ### Step 8 - Build Front-end

-> See the [Front-end README.md](../../../frontend-react/README.md) for more information.
+> This will help you build and serve the front-end.
+For more information on the build, commands to know, etc, see the [Front-end README.md](../../../frontend-react/README.md).

 Our new React front-end is easy to get up and running on your machine.
 First, ensure the following dependencies
 installed: